LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  1. Check that the queue used for presenting was checked/valid during vkGetPhysicalDeviceSurfaceSupportKHR.
  2. One issue that has already come up is correct UsageFlags for WSI SwapChains and SurfaceProperties.
  3. Tons of other stuff including semaphore and synchronization validation.

+## VK_LAYER_GOOGLE_unique_objects

+### VK_LAYER_GOOGLE_unique_objects Overview

+The unique_objects is not a validation layer but a helper layer that assists with validation.
+The Vulkan specification allows objects that have non-unique handles.
+This makes tracking object lifetimes difficult in that it is unclear which object is being referenced upon deletion.
+The unique_objects layer addresses this by wrapping all objects with a unique object representation allowing proper object lifetime tracking.
+This layer does no validation on its own and may not be required for the proper operation of all layers or all platforms.
+One sign that it is needed is the appearance of many errors from the object_tracker layer indicating the use of previously destroyed objects.
+For optimal effectiveness this layer should be loaded last (to reside in the layer chain closest to the display driver and farthest from the application).

 ## General Pending Work
 A place to capture general validation work to be done.
 This includes new checks that don't clearly fit into the above layers.